bredele/artery/Readme.md

 ## Getting started

-## Installation
+### Installation

-Artery has first-class support for [component](http://github.com/component) and support other package manager tools such as browserify or bower.
+Artery has first-class support for [component](http://github.com/component) and will support soon other package manager tools such as browserify or bower.

 component:

     $ component install bredele/artery

-browerify;

-    $ npm install artery

 standalone:

     <script src="artery.js"></script>

- > As a team, writing a maintainable code doesn't mean writing the best code ever.
+### Create an Artery app

 ## License